 It was late night when I slept on Saturday after watching Hobbit.
 Next Morning i.e., on 29th May, had to get up early at 6 am.
 And I did!
 That’s the spirit when it comes to food!
-And a food walk, that was something new to me until yesterday.
+And a food walk, that was something new to me until a day before.

 It’s Foodies who Matters!

 Before I proceed with my Food Walk experience, I would want to thank Swiggy for the invite and the fellow foodies; I had an amazing time with you.

 And — this is not at all a sponsored post 🙂

 We started from the Nimrah Cafe at Charminar, the old city area of Hyderabad.
-I was astonished to know there are 18 kinds of biscuits served here!
+I was astonished to know there are 18 kinds of biscuits served there!
 Early morning and the day starts with Chai biscuit.
 The famous combo!
 Here it was Irani Chai.